October 20, 2020

-1. Place the first five ingredients into a saucepan and bring to a simmer.
+1. To make the syrup, place the first five ingredients into a saucepan and bring to a simmer.
 Stir the mixture frequently so that all the sugars dissolve completely.

 2. Continue cooking until the syrup coats the back of a spoon.

-3. Strain the syrup another small pan; discard the cinnamon and cloves.
+3. Strain the syrup into another small pan and discard the cinnamon and cloves.